nedsantiago/science-symposium/README.md

     [Download for MacOS](https://ollama.com/download/OllamaSetup.exe).

     For Linux, run this command on your terminal:

-    ```
+    ```bash
     curl -fsSL https://ollama.com/install.sh | sh
     ```

 2. Run the installer

     Please provide your password when prompted.
 For MacOS, you will need to confirm that you are adding the software to your Applications library.

 3. Search your applications for 'terminal' and open that App

 4. In the terminal, type this command:

     ```bash
     ollama run llama3.2:1b
     ```

-    Then, press `Enter` and a 1.3GB download will begin.
-After the download completes, you will be given a prompt that looks like this.
+    Then, press `Enter` to start 1.3GB download.
+After downloading, you will see a message that looks like this.

     ```
     >>> Send a message (/? for help)
     ```

+    This is where you type your message to Llama just like in Chat-GPT.

     Congratulations!
 You now have a running lightweight LLM in you computer.

-This is where you type your message to Llama just like in Chat-GPT.

 ### How to upgrade to a higher-power Llama model

 To upgrade, you need to install a newer and/or larger model.
 Please view the table below and select which model you want to download and install.
 Please keep in mind the download size and that larger models need more resources